proballstar/atlas/README.md

 Atlas was originally developed by two middle school students, Aaron Ma and Rohan Fernandes.

-Atlas provides stable Python APIs, along with currently developing C++ binding API.Atlas uses Javascript and CSS binding to create a Visual Apperance for our users. as well as C# to create a great gaming experience.
+Atlas provides stable Python APIs, along with currently developing C++ binding API.
 Support for other languages are future plans.
 Our ideas for support with other languages are:

 * Ruby
 * Assembly
 * R
 * C
+* JavaScript
 * TypeScript
 * PHP
 * Java
 * Objective-C
 * Swift
-* Storyboard
-*
+* CSS(for styling)
 * Scala
 * Rust
 * CoffeeScript